BenIlies/NoPASARAN/modules/ipsec_tunnels/README.md

-# IPSec Control Channel: Root CA Certificate Generation and Certificate Signing
+# TLS Mutual Authenticated End-to-End Tunnel: Root CA Certificate Generation and Certificate Signing

-The following guide offers step-by-step instructions on how to generate a root Certification Authority (CA) certificate for use in the IPSec Control Channel configuration.
-This root CA certificate will be used to sign certificates for the IPSec endpoints.
+This guide provides step-by-step instructions on how to generate a root Certification Authority (CA) certificate for use in the configuration of a TLS mutual authenticated end-to-end tunnel.
+This root CA certificate will be used to sign certificates for the TLS endpoints.

 ## Step 1: Generate the Root CA Certificate